Earn your Master's in Bioinformatics

 Bioinformatics is rapidly changing the course of human health and history.
 Scientists and researchers use data like never before to save countless lives each day.
 Bioinformatics fuels new discoveries for treating cancer and other diseases, identifying underlying genetic causes and accelerating vaccinations.
 The field provides the foundation for personalized medicine and therapeutic breakthroughs that dramatically improve health outcomes.

-The Brandeis GPS MS in Bioinformatics program will prepare you to thrive in rewarding biotechnology and pharmaceutical careers or deepen your programming knowledge in this fascinating field.
+The Brandeis GPS online master's degree in Bioinformatics will prepare you to thrive in rewarding biotechnology and pharmaceutical careers or deepen your programming knowledge in this fascinating field.
 Small classes — typically 10 or fewer students — mean you get personalized attention from instructors who are practicing scientists and researchers.

 Benefit from their experience and expertise as you learn to:

 - Collect, analyze and translate massive amounts of data essential for understanding diseases and improving pharmacological treatments.

 - Decipher and process information around genetic sequencing.

 - Manipulate data sets and extract insights using Python and R programming.

 - Use cutting-edge mathematical, statistical and computational methods and the latest bioinformatics tools.

 - Present findings to audiences with various levels of scientific acumen.